Please note this page contains relevant terms and conditions for:

 We will support the development of creative, consumer-facing experiences enabled by immersive technologies, which may include:

 Content may be intended for in-home use (i.e. distributed online) or location-based use (i.e. part of a physical installation) and delivered* using:

 Applicants will be asked a range of questions in their applications.
 These include but are not limited to:

 Each application will be initially reviewed by a minimum of three judges comprised of members from Digital Catapult, Arts Council England and industry experts, specifically chosen for their technical, business or creative expertise.
 Through standardised judging criteria (see below), the applications will be scored and shortlisted, and the final selection will then be made by a panel of the same judges.

 *The criteria will be presented as statements.
 The judges will respond by indicating how strongly they accept these statements.

-The Marketplace event will be hosted at the end of the 12 week programme at the end of March (28 March TBC).
-This is a chance for you to show your prototype to a panel of the involved commissioning partners and supporting partners.
+The Showcase and Market event will be hosted at the end of the 12 week programme at the end of June (26 June TBC).
+This is a chance for you to show your prototype to a panel of potential commissioners.

-At this event there is the opportunity for further development funding and collaborations to form with the partners.
-However there is no guarantee of this funding being successful.
+At this event there is an opportunity to pitch to commissioners and form further collaborations with third parties.
+However, there is no guarantee of success.
 Any further funding will require a further agreement with relevant terms and conditions to be put in place.